simonjela/auto-annotated-portfolio/content/pages/projects/project-two.md

 description: >-
   A soundtrack for sleepless nights, intense desires and moments that touch you between the lines.
 An EP like the last ray of sunshine before the cold season.
-  Just one sip of Simon Jela’s ‘Tequila’ and suddenly November dances into the warm morning hours at the beach bar.
+  Just one sip of Simon Jela’s ‘Tequila’ and you find yourself dancing into the warm morning hours at the beach bar.
 featuredImage:
   type: ImageBlock